 Moral of the story?
 One pound of beans to 4 cups of water or broth is ideal for cooking in an instant pot.

-- Feel free to add any additional spices or herbs of your choosing into the instant pot.
-I’m a spice wuss as we all know, so I leave out the cayenne pepper, but you can add more chili power, garlic powder, paprika, whatever you see fit.
+Feel free to add any additional spices or herbs of your choosing into the instant pot.
+I’m a wee bit sensitive to spice as we all know, so I leave out the cayenne pepper, but you can add more chili power, garlic powder, paprika, whatever you see fit!

 Enjoy with these recipes!